Jim Sillars: 'I'm in despair' about Yes movement

 “So education is fundamental.
 The latest literacy results for Primary 7 in the deprived areas is about 5 per cent, and in the good areas it’s 80%.
 This is a disaster for the future.

-“And whether you're for or against independence doesn't really matter, because we have total control of education, they way we have total control of the National Health Service.”
+“And whether you're for or against independence doesn't really matter, because we have total control of education, the way we have total control of the National Health Service.”

 Asked if the constitutional divide was allowing politicians “to get off the hook” for governing badly, Mr Sillars said: “Yes.
 In the independence movement the mantra is Wheesht for indy.